March 1983 Cook Islands general election: Results

+By electorate

 Aftermath

 Following the elections, Henry appointed a seven-member cabinet, including the first female minister, Fanaura Kingstone.
 Kingstone had been elected from the overseas constituency with the intention of resigning in protest at the creation of the constituency.
 However, she later changed her mind as the CIP failed to win a significant majority.

 Shortly after the elections, the Democratic Party MP for Atiu lost their seat after a successful petition against the result in the constituency, increasing the CIP majority to three.
 A court case also began as Henry had failed to resign from office within the first seven days of the parliamentary session and seek re-appointment, as required by the constitution.
 This was initially viewed as a technicality due to the CIP majority in Parliament.
 However, in July CIP MP Matapo Matapo died and Tupui Henry left the CIP to sit with the Democratic Party, leaving an 11–11 tie.
 The final verdict of the Court of Appeal was announced on 29 July, requiring Henry to resign.

 Without a majority, Henry resigned on 2 August.
 Queen's Representative Gaven Donne convened a series of votes to determine who could attain a parliamentary majority, with the vote on 10 August ending as 11 each for Geoffrey and Tupui Henry.
 With the Atiu by-election – almost certain to be won by the Democratic Party – due on 12 August, Donne asked the two leaders to wait until the by-election for Matapo's seat before a government was appointed.
 Tupui Henry and Leader of the Opposition Vincent Ingram agreed in the belief that they could win Matapo's former constituency.
 However, Geoffrey Henry declined.
-This resulted in Donne dissolving Parliament on 17 August, calling fresh elections for November, and appointing Geoffrey Henry as caretaker Prime Minister with restricted powers.
+This resulted in Donne dissolving Parliament on 17 August, calling fresh elections for November, and appointing Geoffrey Henry as caretaker prime minister with restricted powers.